Please use the menu below to navigate to any article section:

 Did you know that about 70 per cent of investors own one solitary property?

-And of the 2.1 million property investors in Australia, only a tiny percentage – around 20,000 people as it turns out – own six or more investment properties.
+And despite the property boom, we’re working our way through at present, of the 2.1 million property investors in Australia, only a tiny percentage – around 20,000 people as it turns out – own six or more investment properties.

 Of course, only owning one investment property isn’t going to help you achieve financial freedom.